ncc-gap/GCATWorkflow/README.md

 G-CAT Workflow
 ===============
-G-CAT Workflow, a cancer genome and RNA sequencing data analysis pipeline, efficiently detects of genomic variants and transcriptomic changes.
-Users can run G-CAT Workflow with ease of use in the HGC supercomputer and also can run it in other high performance computers.
+G-CAT Workflow is a cancer genome and RNA sequencing data analysis pipeline that efficiently detects genomic variants and transcriptomic changes.
+Users can run G-CAT Workflow with ease of use in the supercomputer and also can run it on other high-performance computers.

 ## Manual
 https://github.com/ncc-ccat-gap/GCATWorkflow